thesuhas/Side-Channel-Attacks/Notes/Types of Attacks/Power Monitoring Attack.md

 The above figure represents power consumption during DES.
 The **upper curve** represents the **entire encryption process**, including initial permutation, 16 rounds and the final permutation.
 The **lower curve** represents the **second and third rounds** of the encryption process.

+It is not practical when there is a lot of noise in the power consumption.
+In addition, it is very easy to prevent a SPA-resistant device as well.

+## Dynamic Power Analysis (DPA)